revature-13Aug18-java/code-samples-for-jeremiah_laforge/projectTwo-ReciepeApp/README.md

     Search for recipe by ingredients
 </li>
 <li>
-    Save recipe to visable globally
+    Save recipe to be visable globally
 </li>
 </ul>
 </p>